-We generally recognize revenues from customers ratably over the terms of their subscriptions, which on average for initial contracts entered into during the three months ended March 31, 2014 is approximately 36 months, although terms can range from 12 to 120 months.
+We generally recognize revenues from customers ratably over the terms of their subscriptions.
 As a result, most of the revenues we report in each quarter are derived from the recognition of deferred revenues relating to subscriptions entered into during previous quarters.
 Consequently, a decline in new or renewed subscriptions in any single quarter will likely have only a small, and perhaps no apparent, impact on our revenue results for that quarter.
 Such a decline, however, will negatively affect our revenues in future quarters.
 Accordingly, the effect of significant downturns in sales and market acceptance of our services, and potential changes in our rate of renewals may not be fully reflected in our results of operations until future periods.
 Our subscription model also makes it difficult for us to rapidly increase our revenues through additional sales in any period, as revenues from new customers must be recognized over the applicable subscription term.
 In addition, we may be unable to adjust our cost structure to reflect the changes in revenues.